AresMUSH/aresmush/plugins/scenes/help/en/scenes_tutorial.md

 > **Note:** Ares has no built-in commands to support admins spying on players.
 Just as with any online service, though, **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
 See [Privacy](/help/privacy).

+An open scene can include a 'limited participation' notice.
+You can use this to note that a scene is open only to certain types of characters (Imperials only, Viper Pilots only, etc.), only a certain number of characters, or even to note that players can just come and watch.
+This is an advisory only--the scene is still open in all meaningful respects, it just alerts players that there may be some conditions to participating.

 ## Joining Scenes

 To join an open scene, you can use the `scene/join` command or join on the web portal.
 To join a private scene, you'll need a scene invitation or a [meetme](/help/meetme).